leoncheng57/AP-Final-Project/README.md

  - 1/5 - added a way to lose and exit
  - 1/5 - improved the grid by making its sizes more easily customizable
  - 1/5 - added a message box

-Ideas
+ - 1/6 - monster's and ammo's movements were tweaked, health was introduced Ideas
 =====
  - enemies